man715/echidna-ctf/README.md

 Echidna reference:
  * :muscle:: Echidna breaks the invariant by itself or mostly by itself
- * :mag:: Echidna merely verifies some given code breaks the provided invariant
+ * :mag:: Echidna merely breaks teh invariant with substantial configuration or setup
  * :no_entry_sign:: Echidna could not conclusivly suggest an issue or provide a solution to the challenge

 # Setup